ovanderzee/transform-case/README.md

-Here is the case and seperation transformer that transliterates diacriticals and ligatures when your texts are in a Latin script other than modern english.
+Here is the case and seperation transformer that transliterates diacriticals and ligatures when your texts are in any Latin script.

 ## Install